nhsconnect/prm-gocd-infra/README.md

 ## TODO

 Some more automation to do:
- - agent's public IPs were whitelisted manually so that they could reach LBs of some of our services.
-We might want to have internal LBs anyway.
  - SSL certs are currently issued manually from workstation and sent over to the GoCD server.
 It could be automated on the GoCD machine.
  - Agent's auto-registration key was placed in SSM store manually.
 This is a one-time operation.

-`Dojofile-ansible` uses a public open-source image.
-It should be forked and managed by repository team.

-Agents could be placed behind a NAT.
+ - Agents could be placed behind a NAT.